Mar102/Pewlett-Hackard-Analysis/README.md

 - from_date
 - Salary

 After noticing substantial duplicates in the data, I created a new table that includes only the most recent title of each employee, no duplicates.
-The duplicated items were assessed using partitions in data and saved under a new CSV file titled, "retiring_noDup.csv" The partition decreased the data from 54,722 to 33,118 values.
+The duplicated items were assessed using partitions in data and saved under a new CSV file titled, "retiring_noDup.csv."

 Then, I created another table to group my non-duplicated data by titles.
 ![](https://github.com/Mar102/Pewlett-Hackard-Analysis/blob/master/EmployeesRetiringbyTitle.PNG)